 A typical test would consist of using an inexpensive digital VOM to test audio bandwidth of a transceiver.

-First, you must calibrate for the deviations of the sound card and VOM from a 0dB reference.
-To do this, play back the tones INTO THE DESIRED LOAD, and note the voltages at each tone.
-Now, you can tell how much loss at discrete frequencies is being added by the relevant audio circuitry.
+- calibrate for non-ideal sound card and VOM using 0 dB reference.
+Play back the tones INTO THE DESIRED LOAD, and note the voltages at each tone.

 Of course, you might calculate things yourself by realizing that: